 Figure 1.
-Study area location (a) and photos of the sites at (b) oil and gas deposits infrastructure UVRT (1) and (c) natural reserve Raifa (2).
+Schematic map location (a) and photos from (b) oil and gas deposits infrastructure UVRT (red circle) and (c) natural reserve Raifa (green circle) sites.
+Averaged numbers of the δ13C atmospheric CO2 [25] and δ13Cptrw are presented for the period from 1930 to 2021.
+The δ13C CO2 and δ13C CH4 are presented for the year of 2023 with schematic interaction of water evaporation and CH4 and CO2 soil-atmosphere-plant exchange.

 2.4.
 Tree-ring width and stable isotope analyses

-Tree-ring widths (TRW) were measured using a Lintab-6 with the TSAPWin software package [17].
-The quality of the cross-dating chronologies was assessed by using the Cofecha software [18].
+Tree-ring widths (TRW) were measured for the UVRT site for the period from 1925 to 2022 and for Raifa for the period 1887 to 2021 using a Lintab-6 with the TSAPWin software package [20].
+The quality of the cross-dating chronologies was assessed by using the Cofecha software [21-22].
 After that each annual tree-ring was split using a sharp BA-170P NT blade under a Leica M50 microscope.

-For the stable carbon isotope analysis, each wood sample with annual resolution for each year separately was packed ca. 200 µg into capsule.
+For the stable carbon isotope analysis, each annual tree-ring sample for each year separately was packed ca. 200 µg into capsule.
+All measurements for each sample were repeated three times.
 IAEA standards were used as a reference sample for control: USGS-40 and IAEA-CH-7 with known carbon isotopic ratios.
-For each annual ring, measurements were repeated three times.

 Stable carbon isotope measurements in wood samples were performed for each tree and each year separately using a Delta V Plus isotope mass spectrometer (Thermo Fisher Scientific, Germany) via a Flash HT Plus in constant flow mode at the Kasan Federal University.
 Tree-ring δ13C in wood chronologies were corrected according to δ13C atmospheric CO2 for both study sites.

 The δ13C CO2 and δ13C CH4 in soil samples were analysed for both sites using Delta V Plus (Thermo Fisher Scientific, Germany, SN08893D).
 Gas samples were separated and prepared using a TRACE 1310 gas chromatography-mass spectrometer (ThermoFisher Scientific, Germany, 713101387) coupled with an ISQ quadrupole mass detector (ThermoFisher Scientific, USA) connected to the isotope mass spectrometer via a GC Isolink interface unit.
 Gas sample was injected automatically by means of the TriPlus RSH autosampler (CTC Analytica AG, Switzerland) from the vial with gas with a gas-tight syringe and introduced into the chromatograph evaporator, the syringe was purged with pure helium before sampling.
 The volume of the injected sample varied from 0.1 mL to 2.5 mL depending on the content of the target gases in the sample.
 Two chromatographic columns were used for complete separation of methane, carbon dioxide, and air group gases (which interfere with the determination of the carbon isotopic ratio due to interference with nitrogen oxides).
-The results were processed using the Isodat data processing program.
+The results were processed using the “Isodat” data processing program [25].

-The stable carbon isotopic ratio (13C/12C) is typically expressed in delta notation as (δ13C), which is the relative deviation of the ratio in the organic sample from that of an internationally accepted standard, Vienna Pee Dee Belemnite (VPDB).
+The stable carbon isotopic ratio (13C/12C) is typically expressed in delta notation as (δ13C) (Equation 1), which is the relative deviation of the ratio in the organic sample (R sample) from that of an internationally accepted standard (R standard), Vienna Pee Dee Belemnite (VPDB).